Nishmigowda11/testmigene/README.md

-The wearable is compact and lightweight, ensuring all-day comfort.
+Tether is designed for minimal power consumption and long battery life.